HNRCA-Data/Biostats_Github_Tutorial/readme.md

 - Click the push button above the commit pane to send those changes to GitHub

 ### GitHub Desktop
+GitHub Desktop is the most polished git interface.
+The UI is modern and does not suffer from lag like the Rstudio interface.
+It also refreshes automatically unlike the other GUIs.
+The drawback of this GUI is there is no 'ammend to previous commit' option.

 To begin using GitHub Desktop, you'll first need to add your repository.
 - Click 'Add existing repository'
     - If you have existing projects in GitHub Desktop already: